-A story of the people and industries exploiting animals for food, fashion and entertainment from the unique perspective of an undercover investigator.
+A story of the exploitation of animals for food, fashion and entertainment from the unique perspective of an undercover investigator.

 Knowingly or not we all share our lives with animals.
 Many of us have pets, but our relationship with farmed, wild or captive animals - those used to put food on our plates, clothes on our backs or smiles on our faces - are more fleeting and less personal.
 We know little about their lives.
 But this book seeks to change that.